-The solution offers ‘one click away’ from help to reach out for support to their Employment Assistance Program Provider.
-Clients using the solution have seen increases in help-seeking by 100% as shown in the product evaluation conducted in 2017.
+The Platform offers information on where to reach out for support including a recommendation to access their Employment Assistance Program Provider.
+Clients using the training have seen increases in help-seeking by 100% as shown in the product evaluation conducted in 2017.
 By encouraging help-seeking early, we reduce the escalation of serious stress claims.
 This assists employees to tell us when they are not well or not feeling as good as they should.

 With our flexible per use ‘credits’ model pricing, you simply pay for what you use.
-You have immediate access to all 18 safety modules and 10 mental health modules.
+You have immediate access to all mental health literacy courses for employees and supervisors.
 You can purchase any number of credits at any time, that you can use within a 12-month period, before they expire.
-There are no set up fees or lock in contracts.
+When you use credits, there is no set-up fee or lock in contract.

 Most importantly, once a business is registered on the Tap into Safety Platform, employees can continue to access the support resources, at no charge to the business.
 Organisations only pay for the training that they use in their mental health and wellbeing campaigns and on-boarding activities.
 Try a free demo.